PaulAndreRada/acoin/README.md

 ### Phase One: Making the standard cryptocurrency
 ```

   Interaction:
-    1. Create a mining Daemon for continuous mining, without the need  for a browser.
+    1. Assigned to PaulAndreRada: Create a mining Daemon for continuous mining.
     2. Create a wallet CLI tool, include the mining deamon in it.

   Performance: